Groumy/Groumy.github.io/_drafts/going-black.md

 With my group, we recently switched from the [Cypher System](http://cypher-system.com/) to [The Black Hack Second Edition](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition) to handle our RPG cravings.

-We did so for many reasons :
-* [character options](#character-options) were a little bit to heavy for their tastes
-* [character creation](#character-creation) tooked too much time (_probably related to the number of character options and decision paralysis_)
-* they had a hard time to remember [the rules](#the-rules)

-We ended up choosing The Black Hack because it checked all the boxes of  our needs.

-Let me extrapolate, because it might help others who are in the same situation.
+We did so for many reasons and let me extrapolate, because it might help others who are in the same situation.

 # Our group